cowlicks/privacypossum/README.md

 We detect fingerprinting and block it in a first, and third party context.

 for first parties, we don't outright block the request, because it is more likely bundled with code that is essential to functionality of the website.

+## goals

+Keep the codebase small with few external dependencies.

+Keep the codebase easy to build and develop.
+We prefer to have the extension runnable without any build tools.
+So it can be through the extension menu.
+Put fewer layers of abstraction between developer and install.

 ## threats